 Learn more.
 Check out the following sections for more information about MSMAP and what it offers.

-MSMAP participants include children, teenagers, and adults from Mount Shasta, Dunsmuir, McCloud, and Weed.
+MSMAP participants include children, teenagers, and adults from Mount Shasta, Dunsmuir, McCloud, Weed, .
 Some parents attend with their children and either participate in training or enjoying watching the training.
 We encourage more parents to join the training and experience the fun and rewards firsthand.

-Yes, provided that you train consistently and well and pass all the requirements at each rank (belt) level.
-Our last member promoted to black belt in May 2014.
+Yes.
+It will take years of diligent and consistent training along with fulfilling all the requirements at each rank/belt level including passing all promotion exams.
+Our members have promoted various degrees of black belt including 1st, 2nd, 4th, and 7th degree.
 The promotion authority for the Mount Shasta Martial Arts Program for both taekwondo and yongmudo is the University of California at Berkeley Martial Arts Program (UCMAP).

 Good question.
 It’s certainly not for lack of trying on our part.
-In recent years, we expanded our advertising channels to reach more members of our community through this web site, flyers, paid print advertisements, articles in the local paper, demonstrations, and special activity programs at our local schools.
+Over two decades, MSMAP has continually reached out into our community through demonstrations, fundraisers and food drives for the Senior Nutrition Program, special activity programs at our local schools.

 Go to: Selected MSMAP Milestones

 Go to: 2018: Martial Arts Students were prepared for Open House & Holiday Food Drive (MS Area Newspapers)

 Go to: 2018: Preparation Pays Off for Teens in Awarding of Taekwondo Black Belts (MS Area Newspapers)

 Go to: 2018: Martial Artists Test Their Skills at UC Berkeley (MS Area Newspapers)